Kiss You While You Sleep

 After four years of lectures and exams and parties and trying to hold on to being like all the other 22 year olds, me and my class split up across the country to do our residencies in real hospitals.
 Shit got real.
 No more sneaking away from our tutors to go and smoke.
 No more acting like we didn’t have to look after ourselves.
 I got assigned to Middlemore.
 The place was a factory.
 1000 beds.
 30 theatres.
 Three sites.
 5000 staff.
 Half a million patients a year.
 Then there was me, the one bee in the hive regretting I didn’t get out earlier.

-I’d smashed every exam at school and I played centre in the A-team for the inter-schools soccer and still found time to get Merit or Excellence on all my exams AND keep friends AND learn about sex with a group of safe, clean kids.
+I’d smashed every exam at school and I played centre in the A-team for the inter-schools soccer and still found time to get merit or excellence on all my exams AND keep friends AND learn about sex with a group of safe, clean kids.
 My first week in Med Dorm, I found out my popularity wasn’t just a high school phenomenon.
 When people heard anaesthesia was my major, they knew I was lining myself up for an extreme climb with some of the highest standards.
 Keeping people on the live side of death.
 Challenging, sure, but I’d never settled for anything less.

 We tried to get through a week at a time.
 We had a party to balance every exhausting assessment.
 In the Halls we all had to prove ourselves by doing an IV stand while the boys on scholarships from Tehran and Tokelau whooped it up, everyone wearing scrubs and disposable smocks.
 The girls went as hard as the boys.
 The IV stand was like a keg stand, except there was an intravenous delivery with bags of ten dollar wine hanging off it.
 Dr Jodhi – Dadu – did a tour of the dorms early in the night to check we were still alive, but instead of scolding us he just dropped a bunch of cricket jokes and made conversation about Shane Warne vs Brian Lara and kissed the girls’ cheeks and called them Betee.
-It meant daughter, Johnny Krishnan told me.
+It meant daughter, Kyle Krishnan told me.
 That’s what we were to Dr Jodhi: we were his beloved kids.
 He would tsk and chide, but he would forgive us for the occasional blowout.
 Dadu Jodhi trusted us.

 This real tall girl, Mya, was strong enough to hold my legs vertical all by herself while I went to work sucking on my wine stand.
 I could hardly concentrate.
 I stared up her tree trunk legs, her muscular chest.
 I puked before she could tip me the right way up and the fizzy-bubbly-wine-sick went into my nose and they had to let me down so my airway wasn’t blocked, and as I writhed in a lake of bile the acronym for the procedure for a blocked airway flashed behind my eyes like a billboard.
 Puked-up chunks of pineapple pizza stuck to my dick, hanging out from my meagre gown.
 Mya stood over me guzzling Jägermeister and laughing at my corpse, but the boys’ slaps and pats and noogies told me I was in.
 I’d passed the Pissup Test.
 They hauled me up, applauded.
 I crowdsurfed.
 We raced each other to be the first to name the 12 stages in a ventilator inspection checklist while necking 12 shots of rum.
 An hour later I was asleep in the bathroom on a pile of mouldy laundry.
-I was wasted, but not wasted enough to override the switch in my brain that told me to wake at dawn and annihilate everyone who thought they were smarter than me.
-Especially Mya, with her “Ernp, fail” comments after every time I got the incus and malleus earbones mixed up.
-When the dawn alarm dinged on my phone I stood, washed my dick in the basin with hand soap, reconstructed what had happened last night.
+I was wasted, but not wasted enough to override the switch in my brain that told me to wake at dawn and get to my lecture and annihilate everyone who thought they were smarter than me, especially Mya, with her “Ernp, fail” comments after every time I got the incus and malleus earbones mixed up.
+When the 6 o’clock alarm dinged on my phone I stood, washed my pits and bumcrack in the basin with hand soap, reconstructed what had happened last night.
 Mya, on the floor behind me, looked like a dropped marionette.
 I kneeled over her, studied the movement of her slumbering lips.
 Her oesophageal tract was cramped.
 I adjusted her head, brushed a sticky curl away from her brow.
 I hovered my lips over hers.
 I nearly kissed her while she slept.
 She was in paradise, though.
 Wherever she was, she would be happy.
 No triathlons.
 No supervisors.
 No swotting over blood types and allergens and lipid-oxygen bonding precipitors.
-No senior doctors in her dreams yelling her hard enough to shake her hair.
+No senior doctors in her dreams yelling at her hard enough to shake her hair.
 No guilt, no shame, no hunger.
 Just unconscious bliss.

 Instead of kissing those lips I draped a towel over her, stepped into fresh beach shorts and jandals and a Hawaiian shirt I found on the floor of some dude snoring in a bedroom with three naked med students piled around him.